-Constituent or Property Maximum Recommended Concentration Significance Iron (Fe) .
-0.3 mg/1 .
+Constituent or Property Maximum Recommended Concentration Significance Iron (Fe) 0.3 mg/1 .
 Objectional as it causes red and brown staining of clothing and por- celain.
 High concentrations affect the color and taste of beverages.
-Mangahese (Mn) 0.05 mg/1 .
+Manganese (Mn) 0.05 mg/1 .
 Objectionable for the same reasons as iron.
-When both iron and mangainese are present, it is recommended that the total concentration not exceed 0.3 mg/l.
+When both iron and manganese are present, it is recommended that the total concentration not exceed 0.3 mg/l.
 Calcium (Ca) and Magnesium (Mg) Principal causes for hardness and scale-forming properties of water.
 They reduce the lathering ability of soap.
-Sodium (Na) and Potassium (K) Impart a salty or brackish taste when combined with chloride.
+Sodium (Na) and Potatsium (K) Impart a salty or brackish taste when combined with chloride.
 Sodium salts cause foaming in boilers.
-Sulfate (SO4) .
-250 mg/l Commonly has a laxative effect when the concentration is 600 to 1,000 mg/l, particularly when combined with magnesium or sodium.
+Sulfate (SO4) 250 mg/1 Commonly has a laxative effect when the concentration is 600 to 1,000 mg/l, particularly when combined with magnesium or sodium.
 The effect is much less when combined with calcium.
 This laxative effect is commonly noted by newcomers, but they become acclimated to the water in a short time.
-The effect is noticeable in almost all persons when concentrations exceed 750 mg/l.
+The effect is noticeable in almost all persons when concentrations exceed 780 mg/l.
 Sulfate combined with calcium forms a hard scale in boilers and water heaters.
 Chloride (Cl) 250 mg/1 Large amounts combined with sodium impart a salty taste.
-Fluoride (F) 2.0 mg/1 In central lows, concentrations of 0.8 to 1.3 mg/l are considered to play a part in the reduction of tooth decay.
+Fluoride (F) 2.0 mg/1 In central lowa, concentrations of 0.8 to 1.3 mg/l are considered to play a part in the reduction of tooth decay.
 However, concen- trations over 2.0 mg/l will cause the mottling of the enamel of children's teeth.
-Nitrate (NO3) 45 mg/1 Waters with high nitrate content should not be used for infant feeding as it may cause methemoglobinemia or cyanosis.
+Nitrate (NO2) 45 mg/1 Waters with high nitrate content should not be used for infant feeding as it may cause methemoglobinemia or cyanosis.
 High concentrations suggest organic pollution from sewage, decayed organic matter, nitrate in the soil, or chemical fertiliser.
-Dimolved polida 500 mg/1 This refers to all of the material in water that is in solution.
-It af- fects the chemical and physical properties of water for many uses.
-Amounts over 2,000 mg/ will have a laxative effect on most per- sons.
-Amounts up to 1,000 mg/lare generally considered accept- able for drinking purposes if no other water is available. lardness (as CaCO3) This affects the lathering ability of soap.
+Dimolved solids 500 mg/1 This refers to all of the material in water that is in solution.
+It affects the chemical and physical properties of water for many uses.
+Amounts over 2,000 mg/l will have a laxative effect on most persona.
+Amounts up to 1,000 mg/l are generally considered acceptable for drinking purposes if no other water is available.
+Hardness (as CaCO 2) This affects the lathering ability of scap.
 It is generally produced by calcium and magnesium.
 Hardness is expressed in milligrams per liter equivalent to CaCOs as if all the hardness were caused by this compound.
-Water becomes objectionable for domestic use when the hardness is above 100 mg/l; however, it can be treated readily by softening. emperature Affects the desirability and sconcerny of water use, especially for in- dustrial cooling and air conditioning.
+Water becomes objectionable for domestic use when the hardness is above 100 mg/l; however, it can be treated readily by softening.
+Temperature Affects the desirability and economy of water use, especially for in- dustrial cooling and air conditioning.
 Most users want a water with a low and constant temperature.